IvoryC/BioLockJ/mkdocs/user-guide/docs/Supported-Environments.md

 A computer cluster offers large amounts of compute resources and plenty of storage.
 Some clusters also have administrators (or other users) who will install tools for you and mechanisms for you to install tools yourself.
 Downsides: cluster systems have their own idiosyncrasies and not everyone has access to one.

-AWS provides large amounts of compute resources and interfaces very well with docker and with S3 for convenient and efficient data storage.
+AWS provides large amounts of compute resources and interfaces very well with docker and uses S3 for convenient and efficient data storage.
 Downsides: *costs money for each use*; has its own learning curve.

 ## Tested environments